chen-harrison/rexarm/README.md

   <img src="media/cubic.JPG" width="640">
 </p>

-- Interpolated positions are fed to the Rexarm in order to replicate the desired trajectory
+- Interpolated positions are fed to the arm in order to replicate the desired trajectory

 ### Forward/Inverse Kinematics